Best Paralegal Schools in Iowa

 ABA approval (American Bar Association) is important because it signals the program meets national standards for paralegal education.

-How to Become a Paralegal in Iowa
+How to become a paralegal in Iowa

 While Iowa does not license or regulate paralegals at the state level, most employers prefer formal education paired with experience.